Pairing Graphic Novels with Their Text Originals

 On the other hand, the use of visual design can be a fruitful place for analysis.
 Teachers can accomplish this in one stroke, with some follow-up conversation, through a simple and inviting question like What does the graphic novel add to your reading?
 We can also point to the choices from panel to panel and page to page, as when Beatty begins his chapter with a provocative statement.

-Graphic organizers can be useful for expanding with analysis.
+Graphic organizers can be useful for expanding our analysis.
 The example above is a simple one, but Frank Serafini has more detailed examples in his book, Reading the Visual: An Introduction to Teaching Multimodal Literacy.
 Educators who want to explore the possible approaches and theories in this line of thought can also read Beyond the Visual: An Introduction to Researching Multimodal Phenomena by Frank Serafini and Theo van Leeuwen.

 I have found that there is not a single aspect of the literature or informational text standards for English/Language Arts that cannot be addressed with a graphic novel.
 With this in mind, teachers can refashion graphic organizers like the one above.